ziqiaow/PGS.TRI/README.md

   --save-rds \
   --verbose
 ```
-The result output (.txt output and .rds file) will be saved in path_to_result.

 If we want to test for indirect effect, and also center by a reference data (such as the UK Biobank) female-male PGS value difference of 0.0001:
 ```bash